-Understanding Cloud Identity and Access Management
+Understanding How Identity and Access Management in the Cloud Works

 According to Gartner, Identity and Access Management (IAM) is the security discipline that enables the right individuals to access the right resources at the right times for the right reasons.
 IAM addresses the mission-critical need to ensure appropriate access to resources across increasingly heterogeneous technology environments.

 Enterprises traditionally used on-premises IAM software to manage identity and access policies, but nowadays, as companies add more cloud services to their environments, the process of managing identities is getting more complex.
 Therefore, adopting cloud-based Identity-as-a-Service (IDaaS) and cloud IAM solutions becomes a logical step.

 Identity and Access Management technology can be used to initiate, capture, record, and manage user identities and their access permissions.
 All users are authenticated, authorized, and evaluated according to policies and roles.

 Poorly controlled IAM processes may lead to regulatory non-compliance; if the organization is audited, management may not be able to prove that company data is not at risk of being misused.